FEATURED STORIES

 Recent Stories

-Continue ReadingBy Alan D. Wolfelt, Ph.D.
+Continue ReadingCompanioning is about curiosity; it is not about expertise. by Alan D. Wolfelt, Ph.D.
 “Real understanding is a creative mixture of certainty and unknowing.
-The trick is to know when you don’t understand.” ~ Thomas Moore Curiosity for the companion is about being willing to enter into and learn about the mystery of grief while recognizing you do not and cannot fully understand someone […]
+The trick is to know when you don’t understand.” -Thomas Moore Curiosity for the companion is about being willing to enter into and learn about the mystery of grief while recognizing you […]

 Continue Reading